RetroDECK/ES-DE/THEMES-DEV.md

 #### rating

+Displays a graphical representation of the game rating, from 0 to 5.

+Supported views:
+* `gamelist`

+Instances per view:
+* `unlimited`

+Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
     - Only one value is actually used.
 The other value should be zero.  (e.g. specify width OR height, but not both.
 This is done to maintain the aspect ratio.)